An Introduction to Crystal Red Shrimp

 Grades are also influenced by the strength of your shrimp’s color.
 A powerful, opaque red is more desirable than a translucent red.

-Mosura are the SSS-grade shrimps which are almost entirely white colored.
+Mosura are the SSS-grade shrimps which are almost entirely white.
 They are the highest quality Crystal Red Shrimp.
 They just have bold red patches on their tails and heads.

-It is simple to find out why this species is classified as dwarf shrimp; when fully grown they only reach 1.2 inches length.
-Particularly it makes those shrimps vulnerable to being eaten.
+It is simple to find out why this species is classified as a dwarf shrimp; when fully grown, they only reach 1.2 inches in length.
+Particularly, it makes those shrimps vulnerable to being eaten.

 This includes some pleopods (swimming legs) under their abdomen, a telson at the end, long antennae, and pereiopods (walking legs) under their carapace.

 Crystal Red Shrimp should be easy to mate.
-The female shrimps are 10 to 30% bigger and on the abdomen they have larger scales.
-Ovaries of a female are visible in their head and back when they get ready to lay eggs.
+The female shrimps are 10 to 30% bigger, and on the abdomen, they have larger scales.
+The ovaries of a female are visible on their head and back when they gets ready to lay eggs.

 Tank Conditions and Habitat